ehmatthes/pcc/chapter_15/README.md

 Installing matplotlib on OS X
 ---

-Aple includes matplotlib with its standard Python installation, so make sure you <a href="#checking-if-matplotlib-is-already-installed">check if it's already installed</a> before installing it yourself.
+Apple includes matplotlib with its standard Python installation, so make sure you <a href="#checking-if-matplotlib-is-already-installed">check if it's already installed</a> before installing it yourself.

 If matplotlib is not already installed and you used Homebrew to install Python, install it like this: